apache/spark/docs/configuration.md

 Any values specified in the file will be passed on to the application, and merged with those specified through SparkConf.
-If the same configuration property exists in both `spark-defaults.conf` and SparkConf, then the latter will take precedence as it is most application-specific.
+If the same configuration property exists in both `spark-defaults.conf` and SparkConf, then the latter will take precedence as it is the most application-specific.

 ## All Configuration Properties